rust-lang/rfcs/text/0000-target-tier-policy.md

 target tier.

 Some of our existing targets may not meet all of these criteria today.
-We should audit existing targets against these criteria, but this RFC does not constitute a commitment to do so in a timely fashion.
+We should audit existing targets against these criteria.
+This RFC does not constitute a commitment to do so in a timely fashion, but there's substantial value in formally confirming the eligibility of existing targets, to remove uncertainty about the support level of those targets.
+Once this RFC is accepted, targets that have not been evaluated against this criteria should have an indication of this on the Rust Platform Support page.

 In the future, we may have a specified approval body for evaluating legal requirements, in consultation with legal professionals.